 While you are stuck in traffic, waiting for some movement, especially on one of these hot, hot Texas summer days, you too could end up on the side of the road if your vehicle’s temperature gauge rises as fast as your patience is disappearing and your car or truck ends up overheating.

-Let’s face it, there are a myriad of ways, some preventable, some not, that might cause you to need to pull your vehicle over to the side of the road.
-What to do FIRST?
+Let’s face it; there are many ways, some preventable, some not, that might cause you to need to pull your vehicle over to the side of the road.
+What to do, FIRST?

-If you do feel that traffic is lighter and you can safely make it out of the middle of the road, make sure you and any passengers are safely out of harm’s way before putting the car in park and moving to safety.
-In another article we have explained about the places which could be dangerous to wait for a nearyby tow truck service.
+If you feel that traffic is lighter and you can safely make it out of the middle of the road, make sure you and any passengers are safely out of harm’s way before putting the car in park and moving to safety.
+In another article, we have explained the places which could be dangerous to wait for a nearby tow truck service.

 Who to Contact for Towing Service?

-Let’s face it, you don’t want to be stuck all day or night.
+Let’s face it; you don’t want to be stuck all day or night.
 You need help…FAST.
-Just reach out and contact Flag Towing at 972-567-7299.
-We are only minutes away from wherever you are stranded in the North Dallas area and our team is highly experienced at providing professional roadside assistance.
+Just reach out and contact Flag Towing for emergency towing at 972-567-7299.
+We are only minutes away from wherever you are stranded in the North Dallas area, and our team is highly experienced at providing professional roadside assistance.

-You should have some information handy before you call a tow truck company, e.g. your location, type of vehicle, what’s is the disablement reason and where do you want to towing your car.
+You should have some information handy before you call a tow truck company, e.g., your location, type of vehicle, what’s is the disablement reason and where do you want to tow your car.

 If you don’t have a roadside assistance plan, check out this link: Towing Service if I don’t have a roadside membership page.

-If you do have a roadside assistance plan, we recommend you keep their contact information handy, readily accessible in your center console or glove box.
-You can reach out and contact them OR you could call Flag Towing first.
+If you have a roadside assistance plan, we recommend keeping their contact information handy, readily accessible in your center console or glove box.
+You can reach out and contact them, OR you could call Flag Towing first.
 Most insurance companies and roadside assistance companies will reimburse you if you work with an independent towing operator like us.
-From jump starts and tire changes to lock outs and emergency towing services, the professional tow truck operators at Flag Towing are ready to serve you.
+From jump-starts and tire changes to lock outs and emergency towing services, the professional tow truck operators at Flag Towing are ready to serve you.
 At Flag Towing, “We help stranded motorists get back on the road quickly!”.